Manish-Tupuda/Azure-BlobUpload/README.md

-Azure program to upload json data to blob storage
+C# program to upload json data into azure blob storage using terraform